leontoeides/indicium/README.md

 Search only supports exact keyword matches.
 For `Live` searches, fuzzy matching is only applied to the last keyword.
-Consider providing the `autocomplete` feature to your users as an ergonomic alternative to fuzzy matching.
+Consider providing the `autocomplete` feature to your users to help them build their search as they type.

 ## 4. Autocompletion